marigold-dev/training-nft-1/README.md

 ## Code the mint function

-Add the mint function and uncomment the `//TODO` on the formik `onSubmit` function as below, also add missing imports :
+Add the mint function and remove the `//TODO` comment to activate mint call on the formik `onSubmit` function as below, also add missing imports :

 ```typescript
 import { BigNumber } from "bignumber.js";